robbiemu/aclarai/services/scheduler/README.md

 ### Scheduling

 The service uses **APScheduler** (Advanced Python Scheduler) to run jobs on cron schedules.
-Jobs can be paused system-wide using the `AUTOMATION_PAUSE` environment variable.
+Jobs can be paused system-wide via:

+1. The Review Panel's pause button in the UI
+2. Creation of a `.aclarai_pause` file in the vault root

+When the system is paused:
+- New jobs will not be executed
+- The pause state is checked before running any job
+- Jobs are skipped (not queued) when paused
+- Normal execution resumes once the pause is lifted

 ## Architecture